The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Income Support (SIS)

 SIS was introduced on July 15, 2019.
 The SIS program supports people by meeting their basic needs as they work to become more self-sufficient to the best of their abilities.
 Basic benefits include the Adult Basic Benefit and Shelter Benefit; additional benefits may be available in some situations to address specific needs or situations.
-SIS clients are nominated for Supplementary Health benefits administered by the Ministry of Health.

 Saskatchewan Assured Income for Disability (SAID)

-SAID benefits include a Living Income benefit for basic needs, a Disability needs benefit, and an Exceptional Needs benefit.
-As well, SAID recipients may also receive utility, laundry, and telephone benefits if applicable.
-SAID clients are also nominated for Supplementary Health Benefits through the Ministry of Health.
+SAID benefits include a Living Income benefit for basic needs, a Disability Income benefit, and Exceptional Need benefit(s).
+As well, SAID clients may also receive utility, laundry, and telephone benefits if applicable.

 How many people claim social assistance?